jason-nixon/codesys-3-5-style-guide/README.md

 | BIT           | FALSE         | TRUE          | 1 bit         |               |
 | BOOL          | FALSE         | TRUE          | 8 bit         | x             |

-Note: A BIT element requires 1 bit of memory space, and you can use it to address individual bits of a structure or function block using its name.
-BIT elements, which are declared sequentially, are consolidated to bytes.
-This allows you to optimize memory usage compared to BOOL types, which each occupy at least 8 bits.
-However, bit access takes significantly longer.
-Therefore, you should only use the data type BIT if you want to define the data in a specified format.
+Note: While a BIT only uses 1 bit of memory space, it is less efficient to access than a BOOL because of how bits are consolidated in the memory of the device.
+It is recommended that BITs are only used for specific purposes and that BOOL is used for a general boolean value.

  ## Integer Data Types